PDA personal use app list

 Dishonorable mentions :

-- DamonPS2 : Play Store exclusive, ads on both regular & "Pro" version, online-only, blatant & unpunished GPL violation, and coercive demands for purchases at all times inside the app.
+- DamonPS2 : Play Store exclusive, ads on both regular & "Pro" version, online-only, blatant & unpunished GPL violation, and coercive demands for purchases at all times inside the app (at least on regular version, from what I've heard).

 - DraStic : Play Store exclusive, designed to break on purpose if cracked (latest version seem to remove the offending DRM, but I cannot personally confirm it).
 Considering the latter, I doubt it'll run on degoogled environments (vanilla / microG).
-However, at the very least, this emulator is no longer updated (16/3/2022 update : It's been removed from the Goolag Play Store for a while.
-Not that it mattered at the time of writing as testings are still paused).
+However, at the very least, this emulator is no longer updated (6/4/2024 Update : it's back on Play Store & is now gratis, though still closed source).

 - RetroArch : Emulator modules (cores) cannot be obtained without using the app & connecting it to the internet.
 This alone disqualifies what could be the one-app-for-all-consoles emulator.